How To Export A Model With Terrain From Revit?

-- How to export terrain or topography from Revit?
+- How to export a CAD model with terrain or topography from Revit?

-- Can we import terrain models directly into SimScale from Revit?
+- Can we import such terrain models directly into SimScale from Revit?

 For city massing models with relatively flat terrains, users can decide if the topography is relevant for analysis.
 To export just the buildings from Revit, follow the article about “How to export a model from Revit to SimScale?”

-In the following dialog box, select “<current view/ sheet only> option for export and press Next, thereby saving the model to a desired location.
+In the following dialog box, select the name and folder of interest, then press ‘Next’, thereby saving the model to the desired location.